Umbilical Hernia Repair

 Self-care:

-- Eat high-fiber foods.
+- Choose high-fiber foods.
 Fiber may prevent constipation and straining during a bowel movement.
 This can prevent your hernia from returning.
 Foods that contain fiber include fruits, vegetables, legumes, and whole grains.
-You may need to take over-the-counter fiber supplements if you do not get enough fiber in your diet.
+You may need to take fiber supplements if your diet does not have enough fiber.
 Ask your healthcare provider if supplements are right for you.

-- Drink plenty of liquids.
+- Drink liquids as directed.
 Liquids may prevent constipation and straining during a bowel movement.
-This will help prevent pressure on your incision.
-It may also prevent another hernia.
-Ask how much liquid you should drink each day and which liquids are best for you.
+This will help prevent pressure on your incision site, and prevent another hernia.
+Ask how much liquid to drink each day and which liquids are best for you.

 Activity: